kgftbz/PoseMod/README.md

 # PoseMod
 Unity game code injector/launcher

-This project is unfinished.
+This project is very unfinished and still in progress already able to inject custom c# dlls, but no fancy menus or runtime text scripting

-The launcher executables aren't uploaded here yet.
+Check releases here: